 The facility can accommodate up to 72 residents, all of whom live in the center’s large, family-style brick mansion.
 Every client has a roommate.
-There are no private rooms available.
-The 18 alumni who responded to Rehabs.com about the facility’s accommodations and meals at the time of this writing awarded Valley Hope average ratings of 4.61 out of five and 4.5 stars, respectively.
+At the time of this writing, the 10 people surveyed by Rehabs.com indicated that the facility was well kept, but the holistic activities were lacking.

 WHAT ALUMNI SAY